4300 N Josey Ln Suite 100 Carrollton, TX 75010

 What can I do about stained or discolored teeth?

-Professional teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the color of natural tooth enamel.
-It is an ideal way to enhance the beauty of your smile.
-Over-the-counter products are also available but are much less effective than professional treatments and may not be approved by the American Dental Association (ADA).
+Professional teeth whitening is a simple and safe dental treatment that changes the color of your natural tooth enamel.
+While over-the-counter products are available, they are less effective than professional treatments.
+They also may not be approved by the American Dental Association (ADA).

 What are the symptoms of TMJ?

-Among the most common, irritating, and difficult-to-diagnose problems with head and neck pain are temporal mandibular joint problems, more commonly known as TMJ problems.
-The joint is located near the ear where the top of the mandible or lower jaw meets the upper jaw at the base of the skull.
+TMJ problems can cause head and neck pain that is often hard to diagnose.
+The TMJ is located near your ear, where the lower jaw meets the upper jaw at the base of your skull.

 The TMJ is subject to inflammation and other chronic joint problems like all other joints.
-Many of these issues may be caused by destructive bite habits like clenching or grinding.
-These actions cause pressure on the joint, leading to inflammation and general breakdown of the joint itself.
+Teeth clenching and grinding can cause these problems.
+These actions cause pressure on the joint, which leads to inflammation and general breakdown of the joint.

 TMJ problems are challenging to diagnose and treat because the symptoms vary widely in location and severity.
 Symptoms can range from a slight clicking in the jaw with no pain to severe head and neck pain not relieved by medication.